Rizwan-Niaz4151/First-Project/README.md

 # First-Project
-This is my first project on githum
+This is my first Repository on Github.
+Author-Rizwan Niaz